Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/01_RStudio_ErinNishimura/Assignment 1.md

 -----

-## QUESTION 2 (5 pts) - Students will become familiar with a few basic R objects - vectors
+## QUESTION 2 (5 pts)

+:white_check_mark: Students will become familiar with a few basic R objects - vectors
+:white_check_mark: Students will execute a few basic R functions

+Answer in phrases or sentences.
 We learned that vectors come in different classes depending on the data type they house.

 ```r
 users <- c("alvin", "viet", "leila")